OlivierLD/ROB/raspberry-sailor/MUX-implementations/RESTNavServer/launchers/web/weather.wizard/ROUTING.md

 > But this 'as fast as possible' requirement is not the only possible one.
 When cruising, you may very well want
 > to get from point A to point B, without having wind above 35 knots, and with a wind angle between 90&deg; and 180&deg;.
 > A routing program can very well take this kind of requirements in account.
 That makes it very interesting, even if not racing.
-> My friend Craig told me: "The different between racing and cruising is that, when cruising, you have to keep the crew happy".
+> My friend Craig told me: "The difference between racing and cruising is that, when cruising, you have to keep the crew happy".
 > To keep in mind 😏

 ##### Polar file